 With just two months left in the year, it’s a time for many people to wrap things up, reflect, and spend time with family.
 It’s a time where many of us are starting to hunker down and set ourselves up for modern-day hibernation.
 It’s also a time for us to start nurturing ideas for what’s next and where we want to focus our effort in the coming year.

-The Acorn Project is a one-week course that will help you reflect and start gathering fuel — ideas, dreams and goals — for the new year.
+The Acorn Project is a two-week course that will help you reflect and start gathering fuel — ideas, dreams and goals — for the new year.
 After all, today’s acorn stash could turn into tomorrow’s big, beautiful oak tree.